What Else Could Robert Mueller's Report Reveal About Trump And Russia?

 That was another reason why Trump and Republicans welcomed Barr's letter about Mueller's findings so warmly.

-And it's one reason why Democrats reacted so strongly to Barr's characterization of Mueller's findings, of which the attorney general wrote: " 'while this report does not conclude that the President committed a crime, it also does not exonerate him.' "
+And it's one reason why Democrats reacted so strongly to Barr's characterization of Mueller's findings, of which the attorney general wrote: "'while this report does not conclude that the President committed a crime, it also does not exonerate him.' "

 In short, Barr made it sound as though this came down to a judgment call.
-Barr and Rosenstein, according to the attorney general, were the ones who concluded that Mueller's findings were insufficient to establish that Trump had committed a crime.
+Barr and Rod Rosenstein, according to the attorney general, were the ones who concluded that Mueller's findings were insufficient to establish that Trump had committed a crime.

 So what were those findings?